0015. Fundamentals of Horticulture (2 s.h.) F S.

 Prerequisite: Horticulture 0340 or arboriculture experience is strongly recommended.

 A study of tree health and management.
-Infectious and noninfectious diseases of shade trees are studied in lecture and in-depth on field trips.
-The course emphasizes the effects of urban stress, economically important diseases, and complex tree declines.
+Infectious and noninfectious diseases of shade trees are studied in lecture and in-depth field trips.
+Emphasizes the effects of urban stress, economically important diseases, and complex tree declines.

 Prerequisite: Horticulture C080.

-This course applies the philosophy of the relationships of nature and creativity to commercial design and compositions for home and exhibition.
-The course also engages students in further study and experimentation in assembling plant materials and found objects indigenous to classical styles as well as considering the influences of avant-garde design from the art world.
+Applies the philosophy of the relationships of nature and creativity to commercial design and compositions for home and exhibition.
+Also engages students in further study and experimentation in assembling plant materials and found objects indigenous to classical styles as well as considering the influences of avant-garde design from the art world.

 Prerequisite: Horticulture 0381.

-This course is a deeper exploration of the principles of composition and the investigation of symbolism, periods, and movements of design, as well as construction with plant materials, found objects, lighting, and other media.
+Deeper exploration of the principles of composition and the study of symbolism, periods, and movements of design, as well as construction with plant materials, found objects, lighting, and other media.

 W395.
 Senior Seminar (3 s.h.)
 F. Core: WI.
 Prerequisite: Senior standing.